 - How To Start a Craft Distillery.

-- How Much Capital Do You Need to Start a Craft Distillery?
+- How Much Does It Cost to Start a Craft Distillery?

 - Why Target Market Research Is So Important for a New Craft Distillery.

 - What Are the Legal Requirements For Starting a Distillery?

 - What's the Difference Between Whiskey and Bourbon and Bourbon and Scotch?

 - Why Breweries Might Want to Add Distilled Spirits.

 About Paul Hughes, OSU Fermentation Science Instructor

 Paul Hughes, Ph.D., joined Oregon State University to establish a dedicated distilled spirits program.
 Paul holds a Master of Business Administration with a specialism in innovation and he teaches, trains and consults internationally.

 He has co-authored two textbooks (one on beer, one on whisky), more than 60 peer-reviewed and conference papers and has been granted four patents.